-Our deliveries, mobility, financial services and enterprise and new initiatives segments represented 21.9%, 67.6%, 4.0% and 6.5%, respectively, of our revenue in the year ended December 31, 2021 and 1.2%, 93.3%, (2.2)% and 7.7%, respectively, of our revenue in the year ended December 31, 2020.
-As close to 90% of our revenue was derived from our deliveries and mobility segments in the year ended December 31, 2021 and the year ended December 31, 2020, to the extent demand for deliveries and/or mobility offerings are impacted by adverse events, changes in laws or regulations, driver-and merchant-partner supply or consumer-demand based factors, a significant portion of our business could be adversely impacted.
+Our deliveries, mobility, financial services and enterprise and new initiatives segments represented 50.6%, 36.8%, 7.8% and 4.8%, respectively, of our revenue in the year ended December 31, 2023, 46.2%, 44.6%, 5.0% and 4.2%, respectively, of our revenue in the year ended December 31, 2022, and 21.9%, 67.6%, 4.0% and 6.5%, respectively, of our revenue in the year ended December 31, 2021.
+Over 85% of our revenue was derived from our deliveries and mobility segments in the year ended December 31, 2023, 2022 and 2021, to the extent demand for deliveries and/or mobility offerings are impacted by adverse events, changes in laws or regulations, driver- and merchant-partner supply or consumer-demand based factors, a significant portion of our business could be adversely impacted.
 As a result of our business concentration in our deliveries and mobility segments, adverse developments with respect to such segments could adversely affect our business, financial condition, results of operations and prospects.